sanjay-saxena/blog/content/blog/first.md

 $ git add .   // only needed to be done the first time
 $ git commit -am "First checkin with Hello World blog"
 $ git push -u origin master
 ```

 Load `https://<username>.github.io` in your browser and checkout your shiny little site!

-From this point on, whenever you need to add a new post, it's just lather, rinse, and repeat the aforementioned steps outlined for adding hello world blog!
+From this point on, whenever you need to add a new post, it's just lather, rinse, and repeat the aforementioned steps outlined for adding the Hello World blog!